![]() |

 Abstract: There is currently much systems-based thinking going into understanding safety in complex socio-technical systems and in developing useful accident analysis methods.
 However, when it comes to complex systems without clear physical components, the techniques for understanding accidents are antiquated and ineffective.
 This thesis uses a promising new engineering-based accident analysis methodology, CAST (Casual Analysis using STAMP, or Systems Theoretic Accident Models and Processes) to understand an aspect of the financial crisis of 2007-2008.
 A Systems Theoretic Application to Design for the Safety of Medical Diagnostic Devices , by Vincent Balgos, MIT SDM Master's Thesis, February 2012, supervised by Dr. Qi van Eikema Hommes.

 Abstract: In today's environment, medical technology is rapidly advancing to deliver tremendous value to physicians, nurses, and medical staff in order to support them to ultimately serve a common goal: provide safe and effective medical care for patients.
 However, these complex medical systems are contributing to the increasing number of healthcare accidents each year.
 These accidents present unnecessary risk and injury to the very population these systems are designed to help.
 Thus the current safety engineering techniques that are widely practiced by the healthcare industry during medical system development are inadequate in preventing these tragic accidents.
 Therefore, there is a need for a new approach to design safety into medical systems.
-A Systems Approach to Food Accident Analysis , by John Helferich, MIT SDM Thesis, May 2012.
-This thesis won the "Best SDM Master's Thesis" award at MIT last year for the System Design and Management Program.

 Application